alliedtelesis/py-networking/srcdoc/file.rst

 Methods
 -------

-**copy**
-""""""""
+**upload**
+""""""""""
 **Mandatory**

 **Description**:
-Copy a file:

-- from a remote host source to the device.
+Copy a file from the host to the device.

-- from the device to a remote host destination.

-In the first case, if the file on device is already existing it will be overwritten.
+If the file on device is already existing it can be overwritten.
-The protocol used for file transfer must be specified.
-In case the protocol is not supported the file won't be copied.

-**dir**
-"""""""
+**download**
+""""""""""""
 **Mandatory**

-**Description**: List the current available files.
+**Description**:
+Copy a file from the device to the host.

 **delete**
 """"""""""